Best Trance Tracks of January 2026 — Top Picks of the Month

 Why January 2026 Mattered

-The first month of 2026 was unusually loaded with headline releases.
-Above & Beyond opened the year on January 9 with a four-track Anjunabeats salvo, signalling that the duo's rumoured 2026 album cycle had begun in earnest.
+The first month of 2026 set the tone for a release-dense year.
 Paul van Dyk and Ciaran McAuley delivered "When I Found You" on Black Hole at month's end, the kind of tech-trance reunion that Pure Trance and Subculture audiences immediately played out.
+The January 23 Beatport release wave brought multiple headline cuts at once across Armada, Vicious Circle, and Saint Vaast.
 And Beatport's Best New Trance (R/D/H) chart continued to surface the slower, raw-trance material that has driven much of the genre's 2025-2026 audience expansion.

 Tech-Trance Headliner: Paul van Dyk & Ciaran McAuley